CloudLabsAI-Azure/Azure-HPC-Workshop/GettingStarted-V2.md

-# Getting Started with Your Azure API Management Workshop
+# Getting Started with Your Azure HPC Workshop

-Welcome to your Azure API Management workshop!
-We've prepared a seamless environment for you to explore and learn about Azure API Management.
+Welcome to your Azure HPC workshop!
+We've prepared a seamless environment for you to explore and learn about Azure high-performance computing.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment